Statement on Student Rights and Responsibilities

 Such conduct includes, but is not limited to stalking, cyber stalking, cyber bullying/harassment, and retaliation as a result of complaints or alleged misconduct.
 (Refer to the Discrimination and Harassment Policy)

 10. Unruly Conduct.
-Disorderly, abusive, or lewd acts that result in physical altercation, fighting and indecent or obscene conduct that cause physical injury or threaten others, or interferes with any individual’s rightful act.
+Disorderly, abusive, or lewd acts that result in physical altercation, fighting and indecent or obscene conduct that cause physical injury or threaten others, or interferes with any individual’s rightful act is prohibited.
 This responsibility also applies to events sponsored and supervised by recognized student organizations, on or off campus.

 11. Disrupting the Academic and or Disciplinary Process.
-Interference or disruptive activity that impedes, impairs, or obstructs teaching, research, administration, disciplinary process, failing to comply with the sanctions imposed under the Student Conduct Code, or other University missions, processes, functions or other authorized activities including its public service function of other authorized activities on University premises or which inhibits full exercise of rights by others.
+Interference or disruptive activity that impedes, impairs, or obstructs teaching, research, administration, disciplinary process, failing to comply with the outcomes imposed under the Student Conduct Code, or other University missions, processes, functions or other authorized activities including its public service function of other authorized activities on University premises or which inhibits full exercise of rights by others is prohibited.

 12. Class Attendance and Classroom Conduct.
 Regular classroom attendance is expected of all students.
 Although role may not be taken grades are based on the performance of assigned work and this may include class participation and attendance.
 A professor has the authority to determine acceptable classroom conduct for his or her students as long as those decisions do not infringe on the student’s rights.
 Disruptive classroom behavior may also be considered unruly conduct (see item 10).